jdnc/db-readings/notes/abyss.md

 # Extensions
 - Doesn't explore multi-socket systems at all: but they may be more ubiquitous + more challenging due to cross socket L3 cache contentions, etc
+- Needs to concretely evaluate switching between multiple concurrency schemes: how easy is it to train the system to do this dynamically and what are the perf gains.